ranayash24/MLOps/README.md

 # MLOps
-this is only for learning purpose
+This is only for learning purpose